scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 +-------------+-------------+-------------------+----------+
 ~~~~

-The hop field, part of both hop entries and peer entries, is used directly in the data plane for packet forwarding: It specifies the incoming and outgoing interfaces of the ASes on the forwarding path.
-To prevent forgery, this information is authenticated with a message authentication code (MAC), which will be checked by the SCION border routers during packet forwarding.

-The algorithm used to compute the hop field MAC is an AS-specific choice.
-The operator of an AS can freely choose a MAC algorithm without outside coordination.
-However, the control service and routers of the AS do need to agree on the algorithm used.
+The Hop Field, part of both hop entries and peer entries, is used directly in the data plane for packet forwarding and specifies the incoming and outgoing interfaces of the ASes on the forwarding path.
+To prevent forgery, this information is authenticated with a message authentication code (MAC) which will be checked by the SCION border routers during packet forwarding.
+The algorithm used to compute the Hop Field MAC is an AS-specific choice and the operator of an AS can freely choose a MAC algorithm without outside coordination.
+However, the Control Service and routers of the AS do need to agree on the algorithm used.

-Control service and router implementations MUST support the Default Hop Field MAC algorithm described in {{I-D.dekater-scion-dataplane}}.
-This document does not specify any further mechanism to coordinate this choice between control services and routers of one AS.
+Control Service and router implementations MUST support the Default Hop Field MAC algorithm described in {{I-D.dekater-scion-dataplane}}.
+This document does not specify any further mechanism to coordinate this choice between Control Services and routers of one AS.

-The following code block defines the hop field component `HopField` in Protobuf message format:
+The following code block defines the Hop Field component `HopField` in Protobuf message format:

 ~~~~
    message HopField {